Faster Algorithms for Orienteering and $k$-TSP: A -excess-approximation algorithm for rooted -TSP

 For points $s,t\in\R^d$, let $st$ be the directed line segment connecting them.
 Let the \emph{angle} of $st$ be the angle of its direction vector to the $x$-axis.
 Given a path $\pi$ with endpoints $s,t$, we define the angle of $\pi$ to be the angle of the vector $st$.

 Given a set $\Pi$ of $m$ paths with respective endpoints $s_i,t_i$ for $i \in [m]$ the space may be rotated and (if necessary) some values $s_i,t_i$ swapped to ensure that in the resulting space each directed path has angle in the range $[0,\frac{\bpi}{2} - \frac{1}{m'}],$\footnote{We use $\bpi$ to denote the mathematical constant, and $\pi$ to denote a path.} where $m' = 8m^{3/2}$ (see Lemma \ref{lem:direction}).
 We execute this rotation step before the run of the multi-path PSA.
+The crux is that this direction is ``good enough'' for each of the $m$ paths, meaning that it is effective as a sweep direction for all the $m$ paths simultaneously.
+In contrast, the ordering of Blum et al.~\cite{BCKLMM07} (according to distances from a starting point $s$) must use a single starting point and does not extend to multiple paths.

 \ifprocs

 \else

 \fi